harbour/core/harbour/contrib/examples/uhttpd/readme.txt

-uHTTPD server
+uHTTPD micro web server

 Build it using hbmk*.bat
-For parameters run:
+Parameters accepted: --without-gd (disable Lib GD support)

-uhttpd -?
+To see accepted parameters run: uhttpd -?
+Parameters can also be defined using uhttpd.ini file.

 Before starting please build modules in modules folder using bldhrb.bat